 Students Returning from Leave must submit the necessary documents to request a new I-20 / DS-2019 to resume their studies.
 Students will need to complete a check-in with OISS as part of the standard process, but will not need to attend orientation again.
 Please click the link above for the detailed process.

 Typically degree-seeking international students will come to study on an F-1 student visa and exchange students on a J-1 Exchange Visitor visa.
-To apply for an F-1 or J-1 visa, the student will need an I-20 or DS-2019 immigration documents, respectively.
+To apply for an F-1 or J-1 visa, the student will need an I-20 or DS-2019 immigration document, respectively.
 Occasionally international students may study on other visa classifications, depending on their situation, so please check with an OISS advisor if you plan to stay on your current visa classification.
 Please keep in mind that all international students regardless of visa type are required to attend the international orientation and to check in with OISS at the start of their program at Rice University.

 Once admitted, all new international students must complete their international student profile in the OISS Portal, regardless of their current or prospective immigration status.
 Click here for details on the OISS Portal.